mtnmunuklu/alterix/README.md

 docker exec alterix ./alterix -ioc -filecontent <content-to-iocs> -configcontent <content-to-config> [-json] [-output <output-directory>]
 ```

-The `filepath` flag specifies the location of the Sigma rules.
+The `filepath` flag specifies the location of the Sigma, Yara, or IOC rules.
 This can be a file or directory path.

-The `filecontent` flag allows you to provide the Base64-encoded content of Sigma rules directly as a string.
+The `filecontent` flag allows you to provide the Base64-encoded content of Sigma, Yara, or IOC rules directly as a string.

 The `config` flag specifies the location of the configuration file for CRYPTTECH's SIEM product.